Install

 pull-requests: write

-Create a new workflow file at .github/workflows/cdk-diff.yml in your repository:
+Create .github/workflows/cdk-diff.yml in your repository:

 name: CDK Diff on Pull Request